What is the Duration of Continuous Improvement?

-Do you know how long it should take to achieve your target objectives and what other resources you’ll will need to build your action plan?
-Once you do, you will be ready to set your objectives for real process improvement.
+Do you know how long it should take your to achieve your target process improvement objectives?
+Or what resources you’ll will need to build your action plan?
+Once you do, you will be ready to set your objectives for real continuous improvement.

 Process Improvement Half-Life

 The time it takes to achieve 50% of the target is called the process improvement half-life.

 The term “process improvement half-life” is another way of stating the diminishing returns that you will realize on your process improvement projects.
 The beginning of an improvement project is where you typically find the biggest waste; hence, the improvements are great!
 As time progresses, you find fewer big opportunities for improvement.
 You focus on ever smaller projects, with less impressive savings.

 This dynamic is the process approach in the ISO 9001 quality standard and also referred to as the Plan-Do-Check-Act learning loop or ‘PDCA cycle‘, which is at the heart of any improvement process such as one for ISO compliance.
 Improvement teams cycle around the PDCA learning curve.
 With each new cycle the team identifies and eliminates the largest remaining root cause of defects, then moves on to the remaining sources of defects.
 As the team moves down the improvement learning curve their results diminish.
 This can be observed in the use of a Pareto Chart.

 Vilfredo Pareto, who was an Italian engineer, developed the Pareto Principle (also referred to as the power law probability distribution or the “80/20 rule”), which states that 20% of the factors account for 80% of the effects.
 The Pareto chart is used to rank the factors (defects, causes, or data) in descending order from the most to the least significant.
 Pareto charts are one of the quality tools used for process improvement that help you visualize the “vital few” hiding among the “trivial many”.
 They are used within process improvement projects to determine where to focus your improvement efforts to obtain the largest impact.